 Whether you’re there for a wintry stroll or plan to spread out and enjoy a summer day, the ocean breeze and perfect beachcombing make the Salthill Beaches a memorable way to spend the day.

 Day trip to the Cliffs of Moher & the Burren

 The Cliffs themselves are astounding.
-From walled areas for those afraid of heights to un-walled areas for thrill seekers, the views you will get of the crashing sea below, the endless skyline, and the famed Irish shorelines are among some of the most beautiful you will see in your lifetime.
+From walled areas for those afraid of heights to un-walled sites for thrill-seekers, the views you will get of the crashing sea below, the endless skyline, and the famed Irish shorelines are among some of the most beautiful you will see in your lifetime.

-The entire region surrounding the cliffs is known as the Burren; taking a scenic drive through this region will show you the interesting bedrock formations that coat the ground.
+The entire region surrounding the cliffs is the Burren; taking a scenic drive through this region will show you the impressive bedrock formations that coat the ground.

 Leftover from the last Ice Age, they are now permanently a part of the environment here.
 Mesolithic and Megalithic peoples once called the region home.
 Most notable are the Megalithic people, who built many of today’s tombs.

 Day trip to Kylemore Abbey & Connemara National Park

 Kylemore Abbey is only an hour and a half drive from Galway City, a beautiful and elegant estate home built in 1868 for a wealthy family.
 Later, it became a Benedictine monastery in 1920.
 Located on the edge of Pollacapall Lough and backdropped by a fertile green hillside, it is a famous landmark in the region (and makes for some beautiful photography).